-These are very special rilbu (pills) specifically designed to enhance the practice of inner heat, or Tummo (gtum-mo/chandali).
+These are very special rilbu (actually capsules) specifically designed to enhance the practice of inner heat, or Tummo (gtum-mo/chandali).
 The recipe comes from the great 14th century Dzogchen master Longchen Rabjam’s collection Khandro Nyingthig, which is found in the Nyingtig Yabshi, or Four Cycles of the Heart Essence.
 The Khandro Nyingthig is a collection of instructions originally brought to Tibet in the eighth century by Padmasambhava, and contains some of the most esoteric and profound teachings in the whole of the Tibetan Buddhist Vajrayana canon.

 According to the Khandro Nyingthig cycle of instructions, the body is essentially a system of energies in motion.
 These energies (rLung) flow throughout the body in a system of subtle energetic channels (Tib: tsa, Sanskrit: nadi), not unlike the meridian system of Chinese medicine.
 The most condensed form of subtle energy is tigle (Sanskrit: bindu).